emacsmirror/sidecar-locals/readme.rst

 Motivation
 ==========

-The motivation for this project was to be able to conveniently configure projects.
+The motivation for sidecar-locals is to conveniently configure projects without being limited to changing variables.

 The main differences between this package and ``dir-locals`` are: